LPGhatguy/mab/README.md

 <hr />

-This is a work in progress lossless Lua 5.1+ parser written in Rust.
-I want to use it for a number of future projects:
+This is a work in progress *lossless* Lua 5.1+ parser written in Rust.
+It will preserve all comments, whitespace, and style distinctions like quotes and escaping.

+I want to use Mab for a number of future projects:

 * Static analysis tool to replace luacheck
 * Style checker and reformatter like gofmt or rustfmt (maybe named "Stylua")